divyaselvam2505/Bioinformatics-Protein-Function-Prediction/README.md

 # Project Title
-In-Silico Identification and Functional Characterization of Target Protein UniProt ID: A0A0H3K5Y8
+In-Silico Identification and Functional Characterization of a Target Protein UniProt ID: A0A0H3K5Y8
 # Author
 Divya S
 Msc Bioinformatics